Create a

 6. Network for success

-Networking is critical for those losing an HR job, regardless of their comfort level.
-Economists at the Federal Reserve Bank of St. Louis found that networking leads to significantly more job offers, shortened search times, higher quality offers and pay levels, and longer resulting tenures.
+Networking is critical for those who have lost an HR job, regardless of their comfort level.
+Economists at the Federal Reserve Bank of St. Louis found that networking leads to significantly more job offers, shorter search times, higher-quality offers and pay levels, and longer resulting tenures.

 Toni Thomas of Challenger Gray suggests that once potential corporations are identified, targeted networking is essential to build connections within those.
-This includes reaching out and connecting with current leaders and recruiters, headhunters who serve those industries and companies, and others who can provide a referral to hiring managers and decision-makers.
-This includes asking existing and new contacts during networking discussions whether they know anyone in those organizations and providing an introduction.
+This includes reaching out to current leaders and recruiters, headhunters who serve those industries and companies, and others who can provide referrals to hiring managers and decision-makers.
+This includes asking existing and new contacts during networking discussions whether they know anyone in those organizations, and providing an introduction.
 This referral tactic has been shown to increase the likelihood of being hired by 45%.

 Online networking is a crucial element of a larger strategy for those losing HR jobs, with data suggesting that the size of a LinkedIn network was positively correlated with more job offers.
-Key actions include following and inviting others to join your network and posting multiple times per week with meaningful but brief “snippets” of content representing one’s thinking, lessons learned, specialized expertise, industry perspectives, etc. Consistency is key and should become part of one's routine.
+Key actions include following others and inviting them to join your network, and posting multiple times per week with meaningful but brief “snippets” of content that represent your thinking, lessons learned, specialized expertise, industry perspectives, etc. Consistency is key and should become part of one's routine.

-Remember that networking is not a one-time event - relationship building is the primary objective.
-Plan on staying in touch with contacts by asking them questions, requesting (or offering) advice, providing updates on progress and interesting and relevant professional insights, sharing new perspectives based on what you learned from them, etc.
+Remember that networking is not a one-time event; relationship building is the primary objective, and following a structured approach is crucial.
+Plan to stay in touch with contacts by asking questions, requesting (or offering) advice, providing updates on progress, and sharing interesting and relevant professional insights and new perspectives based on what you learned from them.

 Options for meaningful interim activities after a layoff

 Relaunching an HR career after a layoff can be taxing, but staying active and productive during unemployment is vital for mental health and well-being.
-Constructively filling the time offers the opportunity to stay focused professionally, potentially adding income and staying motivated to have networking and supportive conversations.
-Given the time (6-12 months) it can often take to find a new job at the executive or senior management levels, it also helps answer the question, “What have you been doing since leaving your job?”
-In short, getting into action, especially after a layoff, demonstrates a job-seeker’s initiative, discipline, resourcefulness, and motivation and helps explain the gaps in employment history for the remainder of their career.
+Constructively filling the time offers the opportunity to stay professionally focused, potentially add income, and stay motivated to engage in networking and supportive conversations.
+Given the time (6-12 months) it often takes to find a new job at the executive or senior management level, it also helps answer the question, “What have you been doing since leaving your job?”
+In short, taking action, especially after a layoff, demonstrates a job-seeker’s initiative, discipline, resourcefulness, and motivation, and helps explain gaps in employment history for the remainder of their career.

-The ideas for filling in the gaps demonstrate a willingness to continue to grow and develop professionally.
+The ideas for filling the gaps demonstrate a willingness to continue growing and developing professionally.

 Seek out consulting projects or “fractional” work